NateEag/how-i-code/content/dates-and-times.rst

 programs should not assume their tzinfo database instance is `current or complete`_.

-In particular, when a user enters a time or datetime for a specific timezone, do not store it as a UTC timestamp, as there may be future, present, or even past changes to timezone definitions your copy of the tzinfo database does not have yet.
-Thus, if you store it
+When a user enters a time or datetime in a specific timezone, do not convert it to another timezone for storage (note if you store everything as UTC you are violating this rule).
+There may be future, present, or even past changes to timezone definitions your tzinfo instance does not know about yet.
+If such a change exists and applies to the saved time, then your data is wrong, and you are exposing your users to risk of silent failure.
+No one likes missing appointments or being late to work.
+Do timezone conversions when you need them, not before.

+When a user enters a datetime, do not assume you know what timezone they wanted.
+Make them specify it, because if you guess, you will be wrong sometimes, and that in turn will lead to a nasty surprise.

+That doesn't have to mean a proliferation of dialog boxes, though, as there are several reasonable ways to infer a timezone.
+If you involve the user in the inference process, they should not be surprised by the results.
+For instance, if the time is linked to a physical address or the user's current location, you could use a GIS lookup to `guess the timezone`_.
+If the user has specified a default timezone, you could show a timezone dropdown that starts with their default selected.

+If perceived time impacts system behavior, then the system should record each user's active timezone.
+To track perceived times accurately, when a user sets their timezone, record it and the datetime it was chosen.
+The resulting timezone log can be used to compute correct user-relative times across the project's history.
+For datetimes preceding the user's creation, you could assume their first timezone applies (if you warn the user the time is extrapolated).

-If a feature's users value simplicity and ease of coordination over ease of use, store and display all dates using a globally-configurable timezone, defaulting to UTC.
-Make sure the timezone itself is clearly displayed in the displayed date and time objects.
-This technique is useful for network server logs, as using a single explicit timezone reduces the complexity in communicating with other team members about when events happened.
+If a feature's users value simplicity and ease of coordination over ease of use, you can spare them the need to think about multiple timezones by storing and displaying all dates using a single timezone.
+UTC works well for this purpose, but it may make sense to support a single globally-configurable timezone.
+Regardless, always display the timezone itself clearly in the displayed date and time objects, to avoid ambiguity.
+This approach is useful for network server logs and postmortems, as using a single explicit timezone makes it easier for people in different timezones to talk about when things happened.

 ..
 TODO Think about how to integrate these authors' observations about
    timezones: